carstenschaefer/redactor-searchreplace/README.md

 # redactor-searchreplace
 Searches and replaces text in editor.
-Can be started using a button in toolbar or by pressing CTRL+F.
+Can be started using a button in the toolbar or by pressing CTRL+F.

 ##Requirements
-Font Awesome is a requirement.
+Font Awesome is required.

 ##Features:
 * Preserves any formatting while replacing.
-* Search and replace can operate on text selection in editor only.
+* Search and replace can operate on text selection or on whole content.
 * Can match on word boundaries only.
 * Can be case sensitive or not.